 Down the block at Fourth Street is Beale Celebrations, a wedding and events center in a colorful former JC Penney store.
 Check out Gracie's, a funky second-hand shop next door with interesting collectibles, vintage clothes and boots.
 Vagabonds Trinkets & Treasures is across the street

-Don't miss the House of Hops on Beale Street, which features more than two dozen craft beers and a vintage Kingman Club neon sign flanked by gleaming cocktail glasses.
+Don't miss the House of Hops/Rickety Cricket Brewing on Beale Street, which feature craft beers, pizza and wings, along with an old Kingman Club neon sign flanked by gleaming cocktail glasses.

 There’s other classic neon on Route 66 east of downtown at the 1939 El Trovatore Motel and the 1954 Hilltop Motel, which was extensively renovated but has not yet reopened.

 Rolling on Old Trails to Route 66

 Kingman embraces its ties to Route 66 with car shows, an annual Route 66 rally and other events.
 Learn more about the highway’s history, and the Old Trails Highway that preceded it, at the Powerhouse Visitor Center or the Mohave Museum of History and Arts.

 Better yet, buzz up a crooked old section of Route 66 to Cool Springs and Oatman, about 30 miles to the southwest.
 Eastbound travelers can travel the longest remaining stretch of Route 66 through Antares Point, Hackberry, Valentine, Truxton, Peach Springs, Grand Canyon Caverns, Seligman and Ash Fork.
 It’s about 75 miles to Seligman and another 25 to Ash Fork on the Crookton Road, a former stretch of Route 66.

 There are lots of quirky roadside attractions like Giganticus Headicus at Antares Point just east of Kingman and road ruins along this lightly traveled section of Route 66.
 But Kingman has the widest choice of lodging and restaurants in northwestern Arizona.

 One other surprising Kingman attraction is the Hualapai Mountain Park, with hiking, camping and cabins in the pines above 5,000 feet.
 It's at least 10 degrees cooler up there than in town.